LN-Zap/zap-desktop/ADVANCED.md

 ### Light Client

-`lnd` has a light client called `neutrino` which allows you to run `lnd` without requiring a full node.
+`lnd` allows you to configure your node to use the new light client `neutrino` (BIP 157 & BIP 158) which allows you to run `lnd` without requiring a full node.

 This is the default configuration for the Zap wallet.
 To use the light client you can either use the [Lightning Labs Binary](#lightning-labs-binary) or [Compile lnd](#compile-lnd).

 #### Lightning Labs Binary